Bialynicki-Birula schemes in higher dimensional Hilbert schemes of points and monic functors: Introduction

 \section{Introduction}

-Let $H^n(\mathbb{A}^d)$ be the Hilbert scheme parametrizing zero dimensional subschemes of length $n$ in the affine $d$-space $\mathbb{A}^d$ over a field $k$.
+Let $H^n(\mathbb{A}^d)$ be the Hilbert scheme parametrizing zero-dimensional subschemes of length $n$ in the affine $d$-space $\mathbb{A}^d$ over a field $k$.
 This scheme is mostly called the \emph{Hilbert scheme of points}, sometimes also the \emph{punctual Hilbert scheme}.
-There is a natural action of the $d$-dimensional torus on $\mathbb{A}^d$, which induces a natural action on $H^n(\mathbb{A}^d)$.
-If $T$ is a general one-dimensional subtorus of the $d$-dimensional torus, then $T$ defines the \emph{Bia\l ynicki-Birula schemes} $H^{BB(T,\Delta)}$ parametrizing the subschemes converging to some fixed point $Z^\Delta$ under the action of $T$.
-The fixed point in question is a monomial subscheme $Z^\Delta$.
+There is a natural action of the $d$-dimensional split torus on $\mathbb{A}^d$, which induces a natural action on $H^n(\mathbb{A}^d)$.
+If $T$ is a one-dimensional split subtorus of the $d$-dimensional torus, then $T$ defines the \emph{Bia\l ynicki-Birula strata} $H^{BB(T,\Delta)}$ parametrizing the subschemes of $\mathbb{A}^d$ converging to some fixed point $Z^\Delta$ under the action of $T$, where $Z^\Delta$ is a monomial subscheme with staircase $\Delta$.
+When $T$ is general, any $T$-fixed point is monomial and is a $Z^\Delta$ for some staircase $\Delta$.
+The case where $T$ is general is thus of particular interest, however we will consider $H^{BB(T,\Delta)}$ for any $T$.

 These stratifications are preeminent in most studies of the punctual Hilbert scheme in dimension two.
 For instance, they appear in the computation of the Betti numbers (see \cite{esBetti}, \cite{esCells}), in the determination of the irreducible components of (multi)graded Hilbert schemes (see \cite{evainIrred}, \cite{MaclaganSmith}), or in the study of the ring of symmetric functions via symmetric products of embedded curves (see \cite{grojnowski}, \cite{nakajima}).